GJSayers/hobo-hatch-b2b/README.md

 ### Forms

-* In addition to the crispy-styled Allah Django forms for authentication, there is a Profile creation form which is also updated in the checkout - This is what a user is directed to complete after they have registered - Without it they are not permitted to place an order;
+* In addition to the crispy-styled Allauth Django forms for authentication, there is a Profile creation form which is also updated in the checkout - This is what a user is directed to complete after they have registered - Without it they are not permitted to place an order;

 ![Profile Creation](docs/feature_images/hobo-hatch-b2b_profile_creation.png)